Sakthivel13/Map_Reduce-on-Youtube-/README.md

 # Map_Reduce-on-Youtube-
-By taking the youtube dataset as the input and process the map reduce function on that dataset
+By taking the youtube dataset as the input and process the map reduce function on the specified dataset